bigbridge-nl/product-import/doc/importer.md

 This is default Magento behaviour.
 Invisible products (like most configurable variants) need no urls.

+The following config options are applicable; use with care.

+When the url of a product page changes, by default Magento keeps the old url and creates an HTTP response 301 REDIRECT when this url is requested.
+If this Magento option is turned off, no redirects will be stored.

+However, the number of redirects is a known source of database bloat.
+When a shop is set up, and many products move from one category to the next, the url_rewrite table may be filled with hundreds of thousands of senseless redirects.
+In this case, the "delete" option is handy.
+It removes all 301's from the database and creates no new 301's in this run.

+Use in a production shop is inadvisable.
+It is a SEO killer: products will no longer be accessible via old urls that may exist on the internet.

+    $config->handleRedirects = "delete";

+If your shop has "Use Categories Path for Product URLs" (Configuration / Catalog / Search Engine Optimization) turned off, there is no sense creating url_rewrites with category paths (i.e. gear/bags/joust-duffie-bag.html), they are not used.
+But Magento and this library will create them anyway.

+This takes a lot of time in url_rewrite creation and it takes up most of the records in the url_rewrite table.

+This is how to get rid of these rewrites:

+    $config->handleCategoryRewrites = "delete";

+Note that this will also remove existing category path product url redirects.

 ## Custom options

 Magento allows you to specify unique "attributes" to a product that are applicable to that single product alone.
 These are called custom options.